thtrieu/thtrieu.github.io/about.md

 ### Monologue

 I am a junior undergrad.
-I do maths, physics, and computer -recently.
-Did a couple of AI-related internships: _Data mining_, _Natural Language Processing_, _Computer Vision_ and used _Deep Learning_ as the main research tool.
+I solve maths, read physics and do computer stuff -recently.

+Did a couple of AI-related research internships, in different labs around the world.
+Projects are as diverse as _Data mining_, _Natural Language Processing_, and _Computer Vision_ (see the previous section).
+Used _Deep Learning_ as the main tool.

-Never mind those buzzwords - the interest is intelligence in general.
-Can we define and engineer such a thing?
+Never mind those buzzwords - the main interest is **intelligence** in general.
+I seek answers to questions like: Can we define and engineer such a thing?
 How?
 What are the social/philosophical implications if human are capable of creating one?

-The universe fascinates me!
-I'd love to learn from anyone who has anything to share, be it chemistry, biology, philosophy (or how stupid I am - yes, seriously).
+Again, I solve maths and read physics - cuz the universe fascinates me!
+I'd love to learn from anyone who has anything to share, be it chemistry, biology, philosophy, unicorn magic (or how stupid I am - yes, seriously).